miofri/Fullstack-ASP-.NET-Core-React-Integrify-Project/README.md

 ![Microsoft Azure](https://img.shields.io/badge/PostgreSQL-v.14-darkblue)

 ### Live site: https://houzi.vercel.app
-please note slow loading on initial load as the backend is hosted on Azure free tier and elephantsql free tier!
+Please note: slow loading on initial load as the backend is hosted on Azure free tier and elephantsql free tier!

 Houzi is a E-Commerce fullstack project and was created with React, Redux, and MUI on the front-end, and ASP .NET Core 7 on the back-end.
 The goal is to provide a seamless experience for users, along with robust management system for administrators.
 The database as well as the backend API are hosted in Microsoft Azure.